 Step 1: Provide Your Reason to Resign

 The purpose of your resignation letter is to inform your employers about your departure.
-Make sure you place your intentions on why you resign.
+Make sure you place your intentions or reasons for resigning.
 But bear in mind that you need to avoid negative notions about the company or anyone in the office.
 Limit your reasons not to offend your employers.
 Instead, place details like how grateful you are with the opportunities they gave and that you have enjoyed your stay in the company.
 Keep a positive attitude as you write your resignation letter.

-Step 2: State When is Your Last Day
+Step 2: State Your Last Day of Employment

-Include in your message the last day you intend to report in the office.
+Include the last day you intend to report in the office in your letter.
 This way, your employers can prepare the process of finding a replacement for you.
 Your HR department would be able to make an official document of your last company benefits before you leave the company.
 Most companies allow a two-weeks notice for submitting your resignation letter.
 Those weeks are enough time to prepare all the things you need before you officially resign.

 Step 3: Offer to Help Train your Replacement